GSEA-MSigDB/GSEA2.jl/README.md

 ## Install

-1. Download the latest [release](https://github.com/KwatMDPhD/GSEA.jl/releases/latest) and decompress it.
+1. Download the latest [release](https://github.com/KwatMDPhD/GSEA.jl/releases/latest) and extract it.

 2. Add `gsea/bin` to the path.